yanakc/syllabus-site-lucretia/README.md

 <img src='img/Rafael_Putti.jpg' class='noresize'>

-_Detail from The Sistine Madonna, Rafael, circa 1513, oil on canvas,
-269.5 × 201 cm, Gemäldegalerie Alter Meister, Dresden_
+_Detail from The Sistine Madonna, Rafael, circa 1513, oil on canvas, 269.5 × 201 cm, Gemäldegalerie Alter Meister, Dresden_

 ### Pendant

 _“‌The most important jewelry item from the Renaissance was the pendant.
 It replaced the Medieval brooch as being the most common jewel and was worn on a necklace, long gold chain, fixed to the dress or on a chain worn on the girdle.
 The pendants were often designed to be seen from both sides with their enameled backs equally impressive as their jewel-encrusted fronts.”_
 Renaissance Jewelry – Antique Jewelry University.
 (2024).
-Retrieved June 11, 2024, from Langantiques.com website: https://www.langantiques.com/university/renaissance-jewelry/
+Retrieved June 11, 2024, from Langantiques.com

 <img src='img/Pendant_2.jpg' width='300'>